 As the two most popular metallic shades, chrome and brass (or chrome and gold) mix well together and can be combined to add a balanced look in the bathroom.

-Similarly, brushed nickel and/or polished nickel mix beautifully with brass metal finishes in the bathroom.
+Similarly, brushed nickel and/or polished nickel mix beautifully with brass metal finishes in the bathroom, as shown in the lovely primary bathroom below.

 Are gold and brass finishes still in style?

-While chrome and polished nickel bathroom fixtures are trending for 2024, brass is still in style, adding a luxurious touch to any room.
+While chrome and polished nickel bathroom fixtures are trending for 2025, brass is also still in style, adding a luxurious touch to any room.

 Brass works well in both warm and white spaces as well as rooms with darker tones.
 Use brass when you want your eye to be drawn to the fixture or metal finish.